thegymnasium/seemingly-seamless/graveyard.md

 ## Errors

 Notes:
-Here's how we approach handling customized error messaging.
+Here’s how we approach handling customized error messaging.

 ------